libsdl-org/SDL/README-macosx.txt

 should compile your application the same way.
 A script which wraps gcc to make this easy is provided in test/gcc-fat.sh

-Please note that building SDL requires at least the 10.7 SDK (even if you target back to 10.5 systems).
+Please note that building SDL requires at least Xcode 4.6 and the 10.7 SDK (even if you target back to 10.5 systems).
 PowerPC support for Mac OS X has been officially dropped as of SDL 2.0.2.

 To use the library once it's built, you essential have two possibilities: use the traditional autoconf/automake/make method, or use Xcode.